nicozanf/py4web-doc/docs/chapter-16.rst

 htmx
 ----

-Nowadays there are many front-end frameworks (Vue, React and Angular are some of the most popular ones), but their complexity is really high and they are not meant to be used casually.
-Unless you use them everyday, you definitely will not wish to be supporting your Vue/React/Angular project in the next years.
+There are many javascript front-end frameworks available today that allow you great flexibility over how you design your web client.
+Vue, React and Angular are just a few.
+However, the complexity in building one of these systems prevents many developers from reaping those benefits.
+Add to that the rapid state of change in the ecosystem and you soon have an application that is difficult to maintain just a year or two down the road.

-As a conseguence, there is a growing need to use simple html elements to change the behavior of your own page.
+As a consequence, there is a growing need to use simple html elements to add reactivity to your web pages. htmx is one of the tools emerging as a leader in page reactivity without the complexities of javascript.
-``htmx`` is the answer to this need and it's riding a wave of popularity right now.
-It is a powerful tool that allows you to easily build interactivity into your web page with little to no javascript.
-Technically, htmx allows you to access AJAX, CSS Transitions, WebSockets and Server Sent Events directly in HTML, using attributes, so you can build modern user interfaces with the simplicity and power of hypertext.
+Technically, htmx allows you to access AJAX, CSS Transitions, Web Sockets and Server Sent Events directly in HTML, using attributes, so you can build modern user interfaces with the simplicity and power of hypertext.
 [CIT1601]_

 Read all about htmx and its capabilities on the official site at https://htmx.org .
 If you prefer, there is also a video tutorial: `Simple, Fast Frontends With htmx <https://www.youtube.com/watch?v=cBfz4W_KvEI>`__ .